SomeDatabase/Generators/Names/README.md

-NameParser.py: Cleans up the data files linked above for use with the generators. names.pl: Generates a mix of first and last names. girls.pl: Generates exclusively female names
+NameParser.py: Cleans up the data files linked above for use with the generators. names.pl: Generates a mix of first and last names. girl_names.pl: Generates exclusively female names boy_names.pl: Generates exclusively male names last_names.pl: Generates only last names